 - At this point, you have to choose whether you want to search for drivers manually or automatically.
-Should you wish to choose the automatic method, you need to install a third-party tool like Auslogics Driver Updater.
+Should you opt for the automatic method, you could consider using a trusted third-party tool like Auslogics Driver Updater.
 Otherwise, you have to manually find a compatible printer driver.
 You may visit the manufacturer’s site and download it from there.

 - Once you have the driver installer, run it to complete the set-up and update your printer driver.